sanger-pathogens/Unicycler/README.md

 ### Manual multiplicity

 If Unicycler makes a serious mistake during its multiplicity determination, this can have detrimental effects on the rest of the assembly.
-I've seen this happen mainly in two scenarios:
+I've seen this happen when:
-* when the Illumina graph is badly fragmented (multiplcity determination has few graph connections to work with)
+* the Illumina graph is badly fragmented (multiplcity determination has few graph connections to work with).
-* there are multiple very similar plasmids in the genome (shared sequences between plasmids can be huge, 10s of kbp)
+* there are multiple very similar plasmids in the genome (shared sequences between plasmids can be huge, 10s of kbp).
+* there is genomic heterogeneity.

 If you believe this has happened in your assembly, you can manually assign multiplicities and try the assembly again.
 Here's the process:
-* View the short read assembly (`001_best_spades_graph.gfa`) in Bandage and view the region in question.
+* View the short read assembly (`002_depth_filter.gfa`) in Bandage and view the region in question.
 Note that Unicycler's graph colour scheme uses green for single-copy segments and yellow/orange/red for multi-copy segments.
-* For any segments where you disagree with Unicycler's multiplicity, add a `ML` tag to the GFA segment line in `001_best_spades_graph.gfa`.
+* For any segments where you disagree with Unicycler's multiplicity, add a `ML` tag to the GFA segment line in `002_depth_filter.gfa`.
 Examples:
   * If Unicycler called segment 50 single-copy but you think it's actually a 2-copy repeat, add `ML:i:2` to the end of the GFA line starting with `S    50`.
   * If Unicycler called segment 107 multi-copy but you think it's actually single-copy, add `ML:i:1` to the end of the GFA line starting with `S    107`.
-* Run Unicycler again, pointing to the same output directory (with your modified `001_best_spades_graph.gfa` file).
+* Run Unicycler again, pointing to the same output directory (with your modified `002_depth_filter.gfa` file).
 It will take your manually assigned multiplicities into account and hopefully do better!

 ### Manual completion